EQUITIESLAB

 The dots around the x-axis tell a tale of drifting while the market was strongly in motion.
 As with many long/short strategies, market correlation is almost absent: beta is 0.007, which allows this strategy to have 2.25% alpha even while only going up half as much as the market.

 Think your portfolio is too big?
-Why not limit the number of stocks held?
+Limit the number of stocks held.
 Here, max holdings has been set to 5, with the ranking factor being Income Statement ScoreBalance Sheet Score.

 Sign up Form